funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 False
         -nw, --no-whois       Switch the value the usage of whois to test domain's status.
 Configured value: False
-        -p, --percentage      Switch the value of the percentage output mode.
+        --percentage          Switch the value of the percentage output mode.
                                 Configured value: True
         --plain               Switch the value of the generation of the plain list of domains.
 Configured value: False
+        -p PROCESSES, --processes PROCESSES
+                                Set the number of simultaneous processes to use while using multiple processes.
+Configured value:
+                                25
         --production          Prepare the repository for production.
         -psl, --public-suffix
                                 Update/Generate `public-suffix.json`.